WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Slam.*** *Melee Weapon Attack*: +7 to hit, reach 5 ft., one target. *Hit:* 12 (2d8 + 3) bludgeoning damage.
 >
-> **one of following or maybe both? (kinda prefer the first one but i see why the second one is preferable) (calculator assumes both because the multiattack does equal damage to the recharge)**
->
 > ***Vile Gas.*** The plague eruptor expels a poisonous cloud in 10-feet radius around it.
 Each creature in the area must make a DC 15 Constitution saving throw.
 On a failed save, a creature takes 12 (2d8+3) poison damage.
 On a successful save, the creature takes half as much damage.
 >
-> ***Vile Gas Eruption (Recharge 6).*** One of the plague eruptors pustules explodes into a cloud of poison that covers a 15-foot cube. ~~The plague eruptor takes 7 (2d6) bludgeoning damage (this damage can't be reduced in any way).~~ Each creature in the area must make a DC 16 Constitution saving throw.
+> ***Vile Gas Eruption (Recharge 6).*** One of the plague eruptors pustules explodes into a cloud of poison that covers a 15-foot cube.
+Each creature in the area must make a DC 16 Constitution saving throw.
 On a failed save, a creature takes 18 (4d8) poison damage and is poisoned for 1 minute.
 On a successful save, the creature takes half as much damage and isn't poisoned.
 A poisoned creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 \pagebreakNum